 So while rehab at Christmas doesn’t immediately sound like a way to celebrate the occasion, ask yourself if the alternative is better – a Christmas at the bottom of a bottle or passed out on your sofa.
 And know that most patients who have found themselves in treatment during this time feel that they did not regret their decision.

 If you happen not to have family or friends to spend the holidays with, Christmas can make you feel abandoned and alone – especially when you see others appearing to have a great time.
 That in itself can be a major trigger for people who tend to misuse drugs or alcohol.

 At a residential rehab, you are guaranteed to be surrounded by people who can relate to your struggles.
 Not to mention the numerous supportive staff who are passionate about helping you design a better life.

 3. You Can Get Away from It All

 There’s hardly ever a holiday party that doesn’t involve alcohol.
 Drugs, too, can be more accessible than ever.
 Not to mention casinos and office parties with colleagues, neighbourhood Christmas gatherings where nearly everywhere you turn there is the offer of a “warming drink” or a toast at a party.
 If you’re struggling with alcohol addiction it feels like the only safe option is to stay at home away from everyone.

 At a residential rehab, you will be guaranteed a safe space where you won’t be tempted by anyone or anything.
-There won’t be a family member around asking if you’d like a drink nor will you be tempted when watching others making toasts with alcoholic drinks.
-You’ll be living in an environment that is free from temptation, where you are able to focus on your needs, not what others are doing or expecting of you.
+There won’t be a family member around asking if you’d like a drink nor will you be tempted when watching others making toast with alcoholic drinks.
+You’ll be living in an environment that is free from temptation, where you can focus on your needs, not what others are doing or expecting of you.